gada1982/CarND-MPC-Project/README.md

 # CarND-Controls-MPC
 This project is done as a part of the Nanodegree - Self-Driving Car Engineer provided by Udacity.
-The scope of this project is the implementation of Model Predictive Control (MPC), which allows a car (in a simulator) to follow the given track by adjusting the steering angle.
+The scope of this project is the implementation of Model Predictive Control (MPC), which allows a car (in a simulator) to follow the given track by adjusting the steering angle, throttle, and brake.
+A latency of 100ms between actuator commands is part of the system.

 ## Implementation
 ### The Model
+Through the implemented MPC, the vehicle follows the trajectory path provided by a simulator in the map coordinate system by calculating and setting predicted actuator outputs for steering and acceleration (throttle/brake).

+A kinematic bicycle model is used as vehicle model.
+This model simplifies the real world by ignoring tire forces, gravity, and mass.
+This reduces the accuracy of the model but makes it more tractable.
+For low and moderate speeds, this type of kinematic models delivers a useful approximation of the actual vehicle dynamics.
+The kinematic model is implemented through the following equations:

 ### Timestep Length and Elapsed Duration (N & dt)